 portal-ext.properties file, and then modify the values there.

-All Nodes Should Point to the Same Liferay Database
+1. All Nodes Should Point to the Same Liferay Portal Database

-This is pretty self-explanatory.
-Each node should be configured with a data source that points to one Liferay database (or a database cluster) that all the nodes will share.
-This ensures all the nodes operate from the same basic data set.
-This means, of course, Liferay cannot (and should not) use the embedded HSQL database that is shipped with the bundles (but you already knew that, right?).
-And, of course, it goes without saying that the database server is a separate physical box from the server which is running Liferay.
+Each node should have a data source that points to one Liferay Portal database (or a database cluster) that all the nodes will share.
+This means, of course, Liferay Portal cannot (and should not) use the embedded HSQL database that is shipped with the bundles (but you already knew that, right?).
+And, of course, the database server should be on a separate system from the server which is running Liferay Portal.

 You can also use a read-writer database configuration to optimize your database configuration.